Shipyard Employment eTool

 - Re-training is provided in situations where:

-- Changes in occupation or work render previous training inadequate.
+- Changes in occupation or work render previous training obsolete.

-- Changes in the types of PPE to be used render previous training inadequate.
+- Changes in the types of PPE to be used render previous training obsolete.

 - Training must be verified and completed with a document containing the following information [29 CFR 1915.152(e)(4)]: